brian-watkins/learn-do-share/adr/log.md

 There are two types called `LearningArea` but they actually have different properties depending on what the capability they are associated with actually needs.

+### Redirecting on bad requests

+Azure static web apps has the ability to do 'response overrides' -- so if a 404 is found then you can redirect to another page.
+We'd like to make it so that if someone tries to load a learning area page that doesn't exist, they get redirected back to the main page.

+In order to do this, we need to allow the `getInitialState` function to return a more complicated message ... it needs to specify whether a template should be rendered or something else should happen (like return not found or redirect or something).

+We first tried returning a NotFound message and then having Azure Static Web Apps notice this and do a redirect.
+It didn't work.
+With the emulator, none of the response overrides stuff worked -- this could be because we're using a local server rather than having the emulator serve the files.
+We deployed on a branch and random 404s would get redirected as expected, but the 404 from the function was not redirected, perhaps because it's a function and handled separately.

+In any case, we decided to make it so that the function returns an actual `301` response, thus accomplishing the redirect itself.
+We left the config in place to redirect other 404s to the main page, but there's not a good way to test this locally I think.

+One interesting thing is that we utilized the Azure static web apps ability to deploy pull requests at a preview url.
+We added to our github workflow the ability to trigger on pull requests and these get automatically pushed to a preview environment.
+Pretty cool!
+The clean up didn't appear to work though, so I think we have to go in and manually delete the preview environments when we're done.
+There does seem to be a github action job for this, but it didn't work when we tried it for some reason.
+We probably won't use this very often so it's fine to delete manually for now.